 7.2.
-Notes on Parental Leave
+Notes on Unpaid Parental Leave

-- Any time taken as parental leave will be treated as continuous service annual leave and all other contractual terms and benefits will accrue during this period. - You are entitled to a maximum of 4 weeks unpaid parental leave per calendar year. - Leave can be taken as a single block OR as a number of shorter periods if agreed by the headteacher.
+- Any time taken as unpaid parental leave will be treated as continuous service annual leave and all other contractual terms and benefits will accrue during this period. - You are entitled to a maximum of 4 weeks unpaid parental leave per calendar year. - Leave can be taken as a single block OR as a number of shorter periods if agreed by the headteacher.
 Leave should be taken as whole weeks unless your child is disabled. - The School may postpone parental leave up to 3 months for operational purposes and will provide the reasons for the postponement in writing together with the agreed revised commencement and end dates.
 Postponement will not be possible if it follows maternity leave, paternity leave or adoption leave. - The employee has the right to return to their existing post.
-Their employment rights are protected during parental leave. - If the employee fall ill during a period of parental leave and gives the School relevant notification and documentation, they will be entitled to pay under the sickness scheme (where applicable) and this period will not count towards the parental leave entitlement.
+Their employment rights are protected during parental leave. - If the employee falls ill during a period of parental leave and gives the School relevant notification and documentation, they will be entitled to pay under the sickness scheme (where applicable) and this period will not count towards the parental leave entitlement.

 7.3.
-Applying for Parental Leave
+Applying for Unpaid Parental Leave

-• Requests should be discussed with the Headteacher providing at least 21 days' notice of any proposed days of absence, with a copy of the relevant documentation (either the birth certificate, adoption certificate or proof of disability allowance).
-The employee needs to complete the Parental Leave Application Form (on page 24)

-submitting the completed form to the Headteacher.
-For schools purchasing the HR Transactional Services, the documentation should be sent to the HR Services.
+Requests should be discussed with the Headteacher providing at least 21 days' notice of any proposed days of absence, with a copy of the relevant documentation (either the birth certificate, adoption certificate or proof of disability allowance).
+The employee needs to complete the Parental Leave Application Form submitting the completed form to the Headteacher.
+For schools purchasing the HR Traded Payroll and Recruitment Services, the documentation should be sent to the HR Services traded payroll team via traded@derbyshire.gov.uk